ComputingTeachers/subjectKnowledge/data-collection/_comments.md

 One list to rule them all.
 Teachers have the same requirements as students.
 That does not sit well with me.
 Teachers should have more advanced knowledge than the students

 > (old audit) gives me more flexibility to work on developing my skills in ways that I see fit, as opposed to a pre-prescribed way

 There was a lack of being able

 * Student teachers repeatedly misunderstood that this was a teacher knowledge/skill audit and mistakenly assumed the students needed to perform these tasks.
-* Cited many times "not on the computing curriculum".
-Just look at the bullet points - but fail to digest/understand the opening paragraph
-    * "equips pupils to use computational thinking and creativity to understand and change the world"
-    * > how digital systems work and how to put this knowledge to use through programming
-    * > at a level suitable for the future workplace and as active participants in a digital world
-    * > can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems
-* (Peyton Jones) cited in his address - Where is the AI - we don't need to rewrite the national curriculum

 Confused by "having" to do all of the audit with students.
 Use of GitHub - school refused.
 Trainees are unable to distinguish between role requirements and knowledge requirements, curriculum